prechelt/typecheck-decorator/README.md

   The annotation is one of those defined in the module ``typing``.
   (This module was introduced in Python 3.5 and is available from PyPI for earlier Python 3 versions.)
+  This is a special case of 'Types' introduced above.
+  It requires special handling internally and provides extended possibilities externally (e.g. describing generic functions or specifying container types with particular content types in a manner possibly understood by static type checking tools).

 The following subsections explain each of them.
 The same annotations are valid for function results (as opposed to parameters)